curiousest/curiousest.github.io/_drafts/2020-06-05-after-together.md

 <face and chest, walking looking sideways in happy thought.>

-I recall your scent.
+I remember your scent.

 ---

-_Days later,_ those feelings have dissipated,
+_Days later,_ my feelings have run their course,

 But new ones are born in the space between us.

 <whole loveseat fullbody, lying down relaxed clothes feet up in the sun balcony serious face contemplating>

-I recall your gaze.
+I remember your touch.

 ---

-_Weeks later,_ those feelings have faded too,
+_Weeks later,_ my new feelings have faded too,

-But they're still within reach - I weave in and out of them.
+But they're all still within reach - I weave in and out of them.

 <1/2 - 1/4 body size in frame, picture... remembering?>

-I recall your face.
+I remember your face.

 ---

-_Months later,_ those feelings are forgotten,
+_Months later,_ my feelings have been forgotten,

-But I remember that you made me feel.
+But I know _that_ you made me feel.

 <1/10th body in frame in motion, somewhere with feeling of scale>

-I recall your name.
+I remember your name.